shining-grimace/graph-runner/docs/Story.md

 	- Optional dialog mentions beavers are builders, not artists
 	- Optional dialog from staff outside palace mentions they once tried to paint and was quite good, but work was devalued by beavers at the market, suspicions they were dishonest and acting on behalf of the aristocratic camp
 4. Hand over proceeds
-	- Backdrop scene showing fetching new art from machine
+	- Backdrop scene showing fetching new art from machine (edit: save this for a plot twist later)
 	- Optional dialog mentions "acquisition" of machine
 	- Optional dialog explains how the machine works
 5. Carrying another artwork to sell